 However, while some people may prefer a deeper massage, some areas of the body don’t need the heavy-hitting punches.
 Even as a bodybuilder, you’ll probably only need harder punches around your glutes and hamstrings or other areas with large muscles.

-But for other areas, like the neck area, you’ll probably just need a 12mm amplitude device.
-Also, some massage routines call for a delicate massage.
+But for other areas, like the neck area, you’ll probably just need a lower amplitude device.
+Also, some massage routines call for a delicate massage, when you simply glide the device over the skin.
 If you just want to relax or get some sleep or even warm up the muscles, you’ll not need a 16mm amplitude gun.

 In fact, a device with a moderate to low amplitude may be more effective for such routines.
-This is because such devices tend to rev faster and the faster percussion helps accelerate the blood flow.
+This is because such devices tend to rev faster and the faster percussion helps accelerate the blood flow and override pain signals to the brain, which leads to tension release.

 Older adults and those with more sensitive skin should also consider massage guns with a lower amplitude to reduce the risk of skin abrasion or tearing.
 Another option for managing sensitive skin is to use a soft head attachment for your massage gun (most devices come with such).